Last Updated: March 10, 2021

 LABORATORIES: The highest standards of cleanliness are needed to maintain the integrity of the work done in labs.
 As a result, they can only use materials and equipment that have no chance of interfering with their experiments.

-This includes things like the water used in research studies.
 Distilled water is 100% contaminant free and doesn’t even include any minerals or nutrients so perfect for important scientific testing.
-There are not many other types of water that produces water that are completely devoid of chemicals or minerals.

 Distilled Uses… Continued